Writing

 Writing in KS2

-Having started learning about joining in Year 2, children learn to join their handwriting consistently and quickly whilst in KS2.
+Having started learning to join in Year 2, children learn to join their handwriting consistently and quickly whilst in KS2.
 However, this does not mean having to join together every single letter in every single word!

 Children’s writing becomes increasingly sophisticated as they become more aware of the different ways we write depending on who we are writing for and why, and learn to write for a wider range of purposes than in KS1.
 They also begin to blend together a range of purposes in a piece of writing – for instance, a set of instructions might be prefaced by a persuasive introduction, designed to entice the reader to want to follow the instructions in the first place.